svetzal/visualizer/README.md

 ### Download & Install

-**Coming soon:** Pre-built releases for macOS, Windows, and Linux will be available on the [Releases](../../releases) page.
+Pre-built releases for macOS, Windows, and Linux are available on the [Releases](../../releases) page.

-For now, see the Developer section below to run from source.
+Alternatively, see the Developer section below to run from source.

 ### What It Does